nmermigas/research_thesis/README.md

 J. Ye et al., "**Sentiment-aware multimodal pre-training for multimodal sentiment analysis**," 2022 [55].

 H. Zhang et al., "**Multilingual Sentiment Analysis: A Survey**," 2021 [31].
-This README provides a comprehensive overview of the thesis, highlighting key points and results.
-It also includes information about the experimental settings, evaluation metrics, and models used.
-Finally, it mentions the practical implications and future steps of this research